Supporting small scale farmers to restore Brazil’s forests and its sustainable cocoa industry.

 At the other end of the chain, demand for sustainable and ethical cocoa is growing in the chocolate sector.
 Big traders with ambitions to scale up global sustainability commitments are looking to Brazil to get there.

 The Pará Cocoa Agroforestry project is an early-moving initiative working to develop a profitable agroforestry model that restores degraded lands.
-To do that, lead organisation the Nature Conservancy (TNC) – who has been pioneering cocoa agroforestry systems with farmers in the region since 2013 – forged a partnership with international cocoa companies Olam and Mondelez.
+To do that, lead organisation the Nature Conservancy (TNC) – who has been pioneering cocoa agroforestry systems with farmers in the region since 2013 – has launched a partnership with international cocoa companies Olam and Mondelez.

 The chocolate industry giants will play an important role in piloting the project’s technical assistance hub.
-The hub is to be hosted by a local technical assistance company and will provide support services plus access to rural credit for small farmers to increase their sustainable production.
+The hub is to be hosted by a local technical assistance company and will provide support services plus access to rural credit for small scale farmers to increase their sustainable production.
 In exchange for zero-deforestation and restoration commitments, farmers can get hub access and price premiums for their cocoa.

 Partnerships for Forests (P4F) is supporting the pilot stage of the project to finance restoration training resources, develop monitoring systems for traceability and establish a network of trainers and demonstration units.